sairaatta/conquer_chess/docs/screenshots/README.md

 ![Game screen v0.9](20250629_2.jpg)

-> Protoss pieces have a shield next to a health bar
+> Keiron pieces have a shield next to a health bar

 ![Game screen v0.9](20250629_1.jpg)